All Episodes

 And it has been my whole life.

-With the media picking sides and cheating and ignoring embarrassing or stupid, dumb things Obama says and lying about things Romney doesn't say.
+And now it's worse than it's ever been, with the media picking sides and cheating and ignoring embarrassing or stupid dumb things Obama says and lying about things Romney doesn't say.

-And if Obama comes out and accuses Romney of being a felon, what media says, yep, guess he's a felon today, and they go report it.
+And if Obama comes out and accuses Romney of being a felon, what media says yep, guess he's a felon today.

-Why are you a felon?
+Go talk to Romney, why are you a felon?

-Why do you have money parked offshore?
+Why you have money parked offshore?

-Well, Obama says you do, and that's good enough for us.
+Well, Obama says you do and that's good enough for us.

-Then they run an ad, yeah, you know, Romney's responsible for a steel worker's wife's death.
+Then they run an ad, yeah, you know, Romney's responsible for a steelworker's wife's death.

 Is there any questioning of this in the media?

-They think there's anything wrong with this?
+They think there's anything wrong with this.

 Are you not aware of the damage you're doing to your own business, your own industry?